dolph/recipes/dessert/cookies.md

 - 1 large egg

 Gradually beat in flour mixture.
+Stop the mixer as soon as it's combined.

-Stir in morsels by hand.
+Fold in chocolate by hand.

-Drop by rounded tablespoon onto ungreased baking sheets.

 - 6 ounces (1 cup) chocolate chips

+Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto ungreased baking sheets.

 Bake until golden brown (about 10 minutes).
 Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.